Digital Pattern Library || Belted Sweater

 Please note I have had an incredible interest in this design and so I will be offering made to order should you not find time to follow the tutorial.
 If you would like to place an order, please get in touch via the contact form at the bottom of the page.

 My surplus fabric supply had sweatshirting in abundance.
 It must be an accumulation from making that questionable scoliosis jumper paired with the joggers I whipped up for my partner, momentarily forgetting he's 6'2"; resulting in some ankle swingers for him, and wonderful oversized loungewear for me.
 To be fair, sweatshirting is probably my go-to because I will always choose comfort over style (I shouldn't admit that) yet the beauty of being a designer led me to combine the two and put the scraps to great use.
-A design which resulted in an influx of requests from friends and family for me to make more, which is why I have been forced to provide a made to order service on this design.
+A design which resulted in an influx of requests for me to make more, which is why I have been forced to provide a made to order service on this design.
 I'm not complaining though, it's an incredibly addictive garment to wear and can be created in a surprisingly small amount of time!
 So if you want the jumper for a snippet of the price by downloading the digital pattern, read on for your tutorial:

 STEP ONE - PREPARation